hasura/graphql-engine/manual/auth/authorization/unassign-role.rst

    }

-You can also do this from the API-Console.
+You can also do this from the :doc:`API console <../../api-console/index>`.

 1. Go to the ``Auth`` section on top and click on the ``Browse Users`` tab.